Skip to main content

 • Minuses (you can decide how important they are to you):

-• Moderate cruise speed of 140-160 mph, depending on the model year and cruise altitude.
+• Moderate cruise speed of 140-160 mph, depending on the model year and altitude.
 Sure, a Mooney or Bonanza are faster, but they have disadvantages, so there is a trade-off.

 • It is a certified plane, so maintenance and avionics will cost more than in an experimental plane.